roshrizvi/AngelBot/README.md

 # Discord Bot

-A simple Discord bot built using `discord.py` that includes message logging, scheduled messages, and various commands.
+A simple Discord bot built using `discord.py` that includes message logging, scheduled messages, and various commands. t's main intention was to automate sending a message at every "angel number" time such as 4:44am or 5:55pm.

 ## Features
 - Logs bot messages and DMs